-For bathroom sinks and showers, the drain cover can often be lifted up to assist with the removal of blockages.
+For bathroom sinks and showers, the drain cover can often be lifted to assist with the removal of blockages.
 Use a drain cleaner such as Drano crystals or liquid.
-Follow the instructions and use with care as the product is corrosive.
+Follow the instructions and take the necessary precautions.
 Wear gloves and ensure that the room is well-ventilated.
 If there is a recurring problem with blocked sinks or drains, please advise us in writing.